Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Ghost Town.md

 WE "I'll be helping you on your train robbery."<br>
 G "Great to hear.
 Perhaps we could meet at Lazysprings?"<br>
 WE "Sounds good.
 I'll travel there on my own once I've got my things set up here."<br>
 G "The Continental Train will be making it's way through the area soon.
-Let's make sure we're all there before it arrives."
+Let's make sure we've got everything ready before it arrives."

 ## Outside Goldsprings
 G "Let's head to Twin Creek saloon and plan out this heist before anything else."